Post: HR SaaS Pricing Mistakes — Complete 2026 Guide

 Which hidden fees turn a cheap HR SaaS into an expensive one?

-Six categories of hidden fees inflate HR SaaS year-one spend 40–80% above the advertised sticker price: implementation, data migration, training, premium support, API access, and custom reporting.
+Six categories of hidden fees inflate HR SaaS year-one spend well above the advertised sticker price: implementation, data migration, training, premium support, API access, and custom reporting.
 Each category has a legitimate cost driver.
 The mistake is failing to surface them in the RFP.

-Implementation fees range from $3,000 to $40,000 depending on system complexity and the vendor’s professional services posture.
+Implementation fees vary widely depending on system complexity and the vendor’s professional services posture.
 Some vendors bundle implementation into year-one.
 Most unbundle it.
+The number arrives as a separate SOW.

 Training separates “basic self-serve video library” (free) from “live instructor sessions for your admin team” (billable, per-seat).
 HR teams assume training is included.
 Contracts rarely include it.